 • SCS Curve Number (CN) method:

-\[ P_e = \frac{(P - I_a)^2}{P - I_a + S} \quad \text{where} \quad I_a = 0.2S, \quad S = \frac{25400}{CN} - 254 \]
+$$P_e = \frac{(P - I_a)^2}{P - I_a + S}, \qquad I_a = 0.2S, \qquad S = \frac{25400}{CN} - 254$$

 • Horton's infiltration equation:

-\[ f(t) = f_c + (f_0 - f_c)\,e^{-\beta t} \]
+$$f(t) = f_c + (f_0 - f_c)\,e^{-\beta t}$$

 Worked Example: Deriving and Applying a Unit Hydrograph